SuperPeterLian/leader-follower-PINN/README.md

-# Physics-Informed Neural Network for Leader–Follower Cell Invasion Modeling
+# Leader–Follower Cell Invasion Modeling via PINN and SINDy

-This repository contains a PINN-based parameter inference framework for a leader–follower partial differential equation (PDE) model of collective cancer cell migration.
+This repository implements approaches for identifying biophysical parameters in a PDE-based model of collective cancer cell migration, where **leader** and **follower** cells obey coupled nonlinear partial differential equations.
-The model simultaneously fits spatiotemporal data and enforces governing PDE constraints, recovering 8 biophysical parameters.
+The goal is to **recover 8 key parameters** (diffusion, adhesion, chemotaxis) from the data.

 ---

-## Project Summary

-This project uses a Physics-Informed Neural Network (PINN) to estimate diffusion, adhesion, and chemotaxis-related parameters in a biologically-inspired PDE system governing the interaction between leader and follower cells.
-The model is trained using both data fidelity loss and physics-based residual loss.
+# Methods

+The methods we used to recover parameters:

+1. **Physics-Informed Neural Networks (PINN):**
+   A deep learning framework that simultaneously fits spatiotemporal cell density data and enforces the governing PDE constraints, allowing accurate recovery of 8 key biophysical parameters from noisy or sparse data.

+2. **Sparse Identification of Nonlinear Dynamics (SINDy):**
+   A regression-based method that constructs a library of candidate PDE terms and recovers governing equations and parameter combinations by solving a sparse linear system.
+   Our implementation uses custom dictionaries and multiple regression techniques (Ridge, Lasso, ElasticNet, Huber) to recover interpretable combinations of diffusion, adhesion, and chemotactic parameters.

 ---